anupoonja/PyBer_Analysis/README.md

 ![Total rides percentage](analysis/Fig6.png)

-The total rides in the urban city type 3 and 13 times higher than suburban and rural city types.
+The total rides in the urban city type is 3 and 13 times higher than suburban and rural city types respectively.
 The disparity between urban and rural city type is very huge.

 ### 2. Total drivers per city type :